 What has gone obscured in studies of Jewish historiography is something very peculiar.
 Salo Baron, the social historian of the Jews, steps in as a normative thinker and religious thinker.
 The epilogue to A Social and Religious History of the Jews is the place to find that aspect, the historical-theological aspect of Baron’s early project.
 (You can find a PDF of the epilogue here.)
 What is Historical Theology if not the transfer of theological categories such as reverence, obedience, authority, and value into the conceptualization of history?
 The thesis is lachrymose, especially regarding the view of the future towards which the social and religious historian of the Jews points his people in the late 1930s.

 A pillar of Jewish Historical Theology, what Baron will have proposed as epilogue to A Social and Religious History of the Jews is “a new Shulhan Aruk of the twenty-first or twenty-second century,” “hypothetically postulated.”
 Which means what?
 In this odd Shulkhan Arukh, “most existing commandments and prohibitions were to be discarded.”
 It is based instead upon “folk ways and traditional observances” and a new theology without a “superannuated conception of God.”
-The emphasis placed by Baron on folkways and the idea of a non-supernatural God will remind readers of Jewish philosophy of a conservative, law-based, authority-based version of the liberal social vision of Mordecai Kaplan.
+The emphasis placed by Baron on folkways and the idea of a non-supernatural God will remind readers of Jewish philosophy of a conservative, law-based, authority-based version of the liberal social ethos of Mordecai Kaplan.
 With an eye on conservative Catholic Neo-Thomism, Baron makes the pitch for authoritative halakha stimulated by the “rise of the new ‘authoritarianism,’” “strictly regimented social order” and “absolute evaluations” (SRH, vol. 2, pp.454-6).

 A variety of religious experience expressing the faith of a historian, Baron was convinced that historical research does not undermine “true and intensive religious feeling” when that historical knowledge is harnessed to strong “political, social or religious aims” (SRH, vol. 2, pp.457-9).
 Baron deferred to the subconscious, as well as conscious historical feeling” shared by modern and pre-modern Jews alike, emancipated American Jews and the un-emancipated ghetto Jews of his own time, convinced that even agnostic Jews cannot escape the “transcending power” of history (SRH, vol. 2, 458-60).

 But to submit to this power, which is the power of Jewish history, one has to be able to cut through the problem of suffering, which is the central aim of the thesis, overcoming the conventional point of view that suffering is the sum total of the Jewish historical experience prior to the modern period.
-As an expression of Historical Theology structured by law and the authority of history, Baron’s thesis Against Lachrymose Jewish History begins to look more and more like theodicy.
+As an expression of Historical Theology structured by law and the authority of history, Baron’s thesis Against Lachrymose Jewish History begins to look like theodicy.

-Also crude are these kinds of questions basic to theodicy.
+Also crude are these kinds of questions that are basic to theodicy.
 How much good is there in the world and how much evil is there?
 These questions appear in both Leibniz’s famous Theodicy and by Cleanthes in Hume’s Dialogues Concerning Natural Religion.
 Is there more of the one or of the other?
 Do they balance each other out in this world or in other worlds?
 As for the historian, would it be simple enough just to count up the years as if one could tally the experience of suffering?
-The Jews lived decades, even centuries integrated into the larger social landscape.
+Jews lived decades, even centuries integrated into the larger social landscape.
 Why should one focus on the bad years, which were few and far between?
 Baron’s thesis lends itself to that crude and cruel a calculus.

 About what philosophers would call time-consciousness or the phenomenological structure of historical memory undergirding the problem of suffering in the thesis Against Lachrymose Jewish History, Adam Teller has made the primary critical points in his essay, “Revisiting Baron’s ‘Lachrymose Conception’: The Meanings of Violence in Jewish History” AJS Review (38: 2).
 (Nov 2014, 431-39).
 You can find here a PDF of the essay from which I will be cribbing below.
 Teller’s basic point is that Baron’s formulation of the thesis depends upon the impulse to look past the single, isolated moment of this or that catastrophic episode.
 In doing this, it overlooks the trauma of social suffering carried forward over the many years by the passage of time.